gearnode/erl-json/doc/handbook.md

 ### Options
 Parsing options are represented as a map.
 The following options are available:
-- `depth_limit`: a positive integer indicating the maximal JSON element depth;
-  when the limit is reached, an error with the `depth_limit_reached` reason is returned.
 - `duplicate_key_handling`: an atom indicating how to handle duplicate keys in objects; valid values are:
   - `first`: keep the value associated with the first occurrence of the key.